alfred/mean-skeleton/README.md

 To get this running locally, start by installing [**NodeJS**](http://nodejs.org/download/).
 The Node website is very good at explaining how to do this.
 Once installed verify that npm (Node Package Manager) came with the installation by running npm in Terminal.

 #### Nodemon
 I recommend installing [Nodemon](https://github.com/remy/nodemon) to assist you in development.
 It will watch for changes in your server files and automatically restart the server for you.
-So you can stick to developing instead of constantly restarting the process manually.
+That way you can stick to developing rather than constantly restarting the process manually.

 #### Mongo
-Next, download and install [**MongoDB**](http://www.mongodb.org/downloads).
-Verify that this is installed correctly by running the mongo server locally with the command ```mongod```.
+Next, download and install [**MongoDB**](http://www.mongodb.org/downloads). **Make sure to follow all the directions for installing on your respective operating system.** Verify that this is installed correctly by running the mongo server locally with the command ```mongod```.
 The mongod service must be running locally to point to local Mongo databases.

 ## Configure
 Clone the repository, and you will have the structure in place to start.
 Begin by editting the package.json file.